CharuliShirsath/CharuliShirsath/README.md

 ## 🎯 Current Focus

-✔ Enterprise Application Development

-✔ Spring Boot Microservices
+✔ Modernizing Legacy Monolithic Applications into Microservices Architecture

-✔ React Frontend Development
+✔ React-based Frontend Development and UI Modernization

-✔ REST API Design
+✔ API Integrations, OAuth Authentication & Secure Communication

-✔ Docker & Kubernetes
+✔ Docker, Kubernetes & Cloud-Native Development

-✔ Cloud Deployment

 ---

-## 💡 Quote
+## 💡 Developer Mindset

-> "First, solve the problem.
-Then, write the code."
->
-> — John Johnson
+> "The more familiar you become with errors and bugs, the smoother your development journey becomes."